 10 MYTHS OF DIVORCE:

 1. Half of all marriages end in divorce.

-That may have been the case several decades ago, but the divorce rate has been dropping since the early 1980s.
-If today’s divorce rate continues unchanged, the chances that a marriage contracted this year will end in divorce has been estimated to be between 40 and 45%.1
+That may have been the case several decades ago; but the divorce rate has been dropping since the early 1980s.
+But if today’s divorce rate continues unchanged, the chances that a marriage contracted this year will end in divorce has been estimated to be between 40 and 45%.1

 2. Because people learn from bad experiences, second marriages are more successful than first marriages.

 That’s not true.
 Although many people who divorce have successful subsequent marriages, the divorce rate of remarriages is higher than that of first marriages.2